 Writing Your Indications for Use

-Broader Indications for Use
+Indications for Use Case Study – Broader Indications

 Your Next 510k Submission

 Most companies have plans for subsequent submissions to expand the functionality of the subject device.
 In this case, often, the subject device is the best choice of a predicate device for subsequent 510k submissions.
-In this case, you should attempt to make the initial application as broad as possible with regard to indications for use.
+In this case, you should attempt to make the initial application as broad as possible concerning indications for use.
 This will enable you to narrow the indications for use in future submissions without the device being NSE to your predicate device.